Data erasers - Clear visitor information from the site

 Add a data eraser

-This guide’s data eraser is similar in some ways to the data collector from the previous guide, but it differs in a few key ways.
-Firstly, you don’t need to choose between different types of data writers in a data eraser because the data is being deleted instead of compiled for display.
-This means you don’t need to move the erasure logic into a separate file, as with the data collector.
+This example’s data eraser is similar in some ways to the data collector from earlier, but it differs in a few key ways.
+Firstly, you don’t need to choose between different types of data writers in a data eraser because you are deleting it rather than compiling it for display or transfer.

-This data eraser will follow the same principle as the documentation example, but it will include additional options for deleting form data and form submission activities.
+This data eraser will follow the same principle as the documentation example, but it will include additional options for deleting form data, form submission activities, members, customers, and orders.

 Alternatively, you can make a data eraser that only anonymizes objects (overwrites columns with personal identifying information with anonymous values) instead of deleting them.
 If you decide to anonymize certain object types, you can take a similar approach and specify which columns you want to anonymize.

-2. Use the FormCollectionService from the previous guide to retrieve forms and form submissions.
+3. Use the FormCollectionService from earlier to retrieve forms and form submissions.

 C#